-While I like German Potato Salad, our version, with creamy mouthfeel and served up just right and wrapped around a dependable American potato just can’t be beat.
+Our version, a creamy sauce wrapped around a dependable American potato just can’t be beat.

-- I take about 8 medium-sized red-skinned potatoes, all about the same size.
-I use red-skinned potatoes because they are lower in starch so they hold their shape better.
-Higher in sugar, I think they make a better tasting potato salad.
+- Red-skined potatoes!
+About 8 medium-sized, all consistent in size.
+Use red-skinned potatoes because they are lower in starch so they hold their shape better.
+And higher in sugar, they make a better tasting potato salad.

-- Cover un-peeled potatoes in water in a large kettle and gently simmer until tender.
-You’ve got to watch them closely.
+- Slowly bring to a good simmer.
+Add about a 1/2 cup salt.
+Don’t let them come to a hard boil.
+We don’t want them bouncing and bumping all over the place, just a good simmer.
+Watch them closely.
 If you cook them too long, you’ll have mashed potatoes when you mix the salad, not enough and you’ve got that raw potato taste.

 - Meanwhile, chop your vegetables.
-I use about a cup of sweet or green onion, 2 – 3 stalks of celery, thin sliced pimento-stuffed green olives and some chopped bacon.
+I use about 1/2 cup of sweet or green onion, 2 – 3 stalks of chopped celery, thin sliced pimento-stuffed green olives and some chopped bacon.
 Place them in a large bowl.

 - When potatoes are cooked perfectly, drain them in a colander.
-Here’s where I decide if I leave the skins on or off.
-If the skins are sweet and tender, I leave them.
-At this point, I take a knife and very coarsly chop them while they’re draining in the colander.
+Here’s where you can decide to leave skins on or off.
+The skins will peel off easily since they’re cooked.

 - Pour steaming chunks of potatoes over the bowl of chopped vegetables and let sit for about 5 minutes before stirring.
-I like to do this so the flavors marry a little bit.
+I like to do this to steam the vegetables and let the flavors marry a little bit.

-- Top with 1/2 cup mayonnaise and a tablespoon of mustard.
-Sprinkle with salt and pepper and gently mix.
-At this time I start adjusting the flavors, adding more mustard and mayo, if needed, for both texture and taste.
+- Top with 1/2 cup mayonnaise and a tablespoon or more of mustard.
+This all depends on your taste preference.
+With a large spoon gently fold the potato salad together.
+At this time I start adjusting the flavors, adding more mustard and mayo, if needed, for both texture and flavor.